Jump to Main Content

 • Request more information

-The library science master's program at the University of Washington is ranked #2 in the U.S. The UW iSchool offers residential and online modes.
+The library science master's program at the University of Washington is ranked #1 nationally by U.S. News & World Report and is accredited by the American Library Association.
+It's offered in residential and online modes.

-At the University of Washington Information School, we’re educating the innovators and leaders of the library and information world.
-Our world-class faculty will help you develop the skills you need to play an essential role in any knowledge-intensive industry.
-With your Master of Library and Information Science degree in hand, you’ll have the practical skills to advance your career and the confidence to make bold decisions as libraries evolve and serve the public in a rapidly changing landscape.
+At the University of Washington Information School, we educate the innovators and leaders of the library and information world, helping develop the skills needed to play a critical role in any knowledge-intensive industry.
+Libraries are evolving and the way they serve the public is rapidly changing.
+The iSchool’s Master of Library and Information Science not only provides the practical skills to advance a career and the confidence to make bold decisions, it elicits the essential skills to connect, communicate effectively, and be a changemaker in the community.

-The MLIS program is designed to prepare you for an array of experiences at diverse organizations and companies.
-Our core curriculum emphasizes our values of diversity, inclusion and social justice.
+The MLIS program is designed to prepare students for employment at an array of organizations and companies.
+In the beginning, students focus on foundational technology and library science principles, with an emphasis on the values of diversity, inclusion and social justice.

 Residential or Online